edbratt/hk2-site-test/extensibility.md

 ## Error Handling

-Errors can pop up in various phases of the HK2 service lifecycle.
+Errors can pop up in various phases of the GlassFish HK2 service lifecycle.
 Users can register implementations of the [ErrorService][errorservice] in order to be notified when errors occur.
 There are currently four types of errors that the system sends to the [ErrorService][errorservice]: